craftingcity/RollHighOrDie/Core Rules/Character Rules/Selections Glossary/Traits.md

 ## Low-light Visibility
 ###### REQ: INNATE
 'You excel under low-light conditions where others falter.
 Often, you find carrying a light at night unnecessary.'
-- You do not have disadvantage on Sight or Manipulate Skill Checks in Low Light.
+- You treat Low Light as High Light.

 ## Boiling Blood
 ###### REQ: INNATE